 - Wrap the strings in aluminum foil and perforate it with the fork so that the air can get inside.

-- “Cook” the strings for 15 minutes more and leave them cool on their own
+- “Cook” the strings for 15 minutes more and leave them to cool on their own.

 Put them back on your bass guitar and you should probably hear a significant improvement in the string brightness.
 However, bear in mind that you can repeat this trick two or three times with a single set of strings.